didfet/logstash-forwarder-java/README.md

 Logstash-forwarder is written in go.
 This programming language is not available on all platforms (for example AIX), that's why a java version is more portable.

 Logstash runs on java and provides a lumberjack output, but the file input doesn't run on all plaforms (for example AIX) and logstash requires a recent JVM.
-Moreover Logstash is heavier : big package and more system resources.
+Moreover Logstash is heavier : it is a big package and uses more system resources.

 So logstash-forwarder-java is a solution for those who want a portable, lightweight log shipper for their ELK stack.